How Nautilus Inspired Deep-sea Pressure Vessel Design

 The shell is divided into gas-filled chambers connected by a siphuncle tube — allowing the nautilus to precisely control buoyancy at depths up to 800m by adjusting gas and fluid ratios, surviving pressures that crush most submarines

-In the language of biomimicry, this falls under the Move › Control buoyancy category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Control buoyancy category.

 The Design Principle